-As a side dish I serve fried rice with shrimp and egg but a bowl of white rice also tastes really well with this dish.
+As a side dish, I serve fried rice with shrimp and egg but a bowl of white rice also tastes real well with this dish.
 Are you ready to eat?

 I usually prepare one whole Peking duck and store half in the freezer.
 When you reheat, make sure you first defrost the Peking duck then heat in the oven again at 437 ℉/225℃ and for 10 to 15 minutes.